mciethan/mciethan.github.io/README.md

 How can we ensure that the money we spend on public transit is prioritized for the investments that will do the most good?
 An important step is to carefully consider which metrics we use to evaluate public transit performance, since different metrics can favor different investments.

-Two of the most important kinds of metric that are used to evaluate overall public transit performance and project future benefits are:
+Two of the most important kinds of metric that are used to evaluate overall public transit performance and estimate future benefits are:
 -  **ridership** (how many trips people take)
 -  **access** (how many places people can reach)